Terrace of the Parador de Carmona

 Mojácar

 Looking for somewhere to enjoy beaches, sun and peace and quiet?
 Mojácar in Almería is the place for you.
-In addition to beaches, the Cabo de Gata-Níjar Nature Reserve is nearby, with 50 kilometers of the best preserved cliff coastline in the European Mediterranean.
-The beauty of its coves will leave you speechless.The Parador de Mojácar is a modern building with rooms and a restaurant with sea views, offering a wellness zone and sauna.
+In addition to beaches, the Cabo de Gata-Níjar Nature Reserve is nearby, with 50 kilometres of the best preserved cliff coastline in the European Mediterranean.
+The beauty of its coves will leave you speechless.The Parador de Mojácar is a modern building with rooms and a restaurant with sea views, offering a wellness and sauna area.
 You will love strolling through the narrow, labyrinthine streets of Mojácar and photographing its traditional white houses adorned with flowers.

 • Exterior of the Parador de Puebla de Sanabria